-A dying woman said goodbye to her husband over FaceTime on Saturday, after attempts to reunite them one final time failed.
+A dying woman said goodbye to her husband over FaceTime, after attempts to reunite them one final time failed.

 Katie and Dalton Prager have been likened to the fictional couple battling cancer in The Fault in Our Stars.
 Instead of cancer, each had cystic fibrosis, and after striking up an online relationship seven years ago, they met in person against the advice of doctors - CF patients can easily pass bacteria to each other - and fell in love.

 Katie, 26, is currently in a hospice in Kentucky, where her family threw her an early Christmas on Saturday, reports the Lexington Herald-Leader.
 She became a widow a few hours before the party started.

 The couple FaceTimed as Dalton, 25 was dying.

 "She told him that she loved him," said Debra Donovan, Katie's mother.
 "We don't know if he heard her."